LOWERCASE-repo/seg2105-term-project/README.md

-Course Booking application for Android devices
+Course Booking application for Android devices University of Ottawa - Faculty of Engineering - SEG2105

 This application will implement a basic course selection service for students and instructors.
 Students will be able to search for a course, instructors will be able to edit